Keyboard shortcuts

 The re-execution variant would only be able to support optimistic rollups with a bisection protocol that goes down to single or few-L2-blocks sized steps, and that are EVM-equivalent.
 Today there are three stacks with working bisection protocols, namely Orbit stack (Arbitrum), OP stack (Optimism) and Cartesi.
 Cartesi is built to run a Linux VM so they wouldn’t be able to use the precompile, and Orbit supports Stylus which doesn’t make them fully EVM-equivalent, unless a Stylus-less version is implemented, but even in this case it wouldn’t be able to support Arbitrum One.
 OP stack is mostly EVM-equivalent, but still requires heavy modifications to support native execution.
 It’s therefore unclear whether trying to implement the re-execution version of the precompile is worth it, or if it’s better to wait for the more powerful ZK version.

-While the L1 ZK-EVM upgrade is not needed for the re-execution version, statelessness is, as we want L1 validators to be able to verify the precompile without having to hold all rollups' state.
-It's not clear whether the time interval between statelessness and L1 ZK-EVM will be long enough to justify the implementation of the re-execution variant.
+While the L1 ZK-EVM upgrade is not needed for the re-execution version, statelessness is, as we want L1 validators to be able to verify the precompile without having to hold all rollups’ state.
+It’s not clear whether the time interval between statelessness and L1 ZK-EVM will be long enough to justify the implementation of the re-execution variant, or whether statelessness will be implemented before the L1 ZK-EVM in the first place.

 Design principles